 Risk scores can also be aggregated.
 Aggregating risk scores is particularly helpful for individuals who run several clubs or facilities at the same time.
 By comparing clubs’ overall risk scores, it is easy to tell at a glance which clubs are doing better than others at retaining their members and to swiftly respond to that information.

-In addition, most risk scoring systems will also be able to segment your customer base based on their risk scores, and provide you with a visualisation of the composition of your demographic relative to these segments.
+In addition, most risk scoring systems will also be able to segment your customer base based on their risk scores and provide you with a visualization of the composition of your demographic relative to these segments.
 Here’s an example of two personas that you may see in your gym:

 With insights into the profile of your customers, you will be able to develop marketing and communications strategies that effectively meet your demographic.

-One of the best ways to utilise risk scoring in retention management strategy is through the practice of micro-segmentation marketing and communication.
-Micro-segmentation refers to the practice where customers are divided into niche personas or ‘segments’ based on several specific characteristics such as demographic information or behavioural attributes.
+One of the best ways to utilize risk scoring in retention management strategy is through the practice of micro-segmentation marketing and communication.
+Micro-segmentation refers to the practice where customers are divided into niche personas or ‘segments’ based on several specific characteristics such as demographic information or behavioral attributes.